.

 alignment problems, the first thing I do in my rider clinics is to assess

-need can be incorporated into your riding program.
-The following two exercises
+you need can be incorporated into your riding program.
+The following two

-are examples of ones used to help assess and improve how your body moves (your
+exercises are examples of ones used to help assess and improve how your

 First,